s-plum/boilerplum/README.md

 ###_variables.scss

-Blank file to be used to store breakpoints, colors, and other values that will be commonly reused in your code
+Blank file to be used to store breakpoints, colors, and other values that will be commonly reused in your code, such as:

 ```shell
 $large_mobile: 500px;